-Bad sleep around full moon is no longer a mythJuly 25th, 2013 in Sleep apnea /
+Bad sleep around full moon is no longer a mythJuly 25, 2013 in Medicine & Health / Sleep apnea

 Many people complain about poor sleep around full moon.
 Scientists at the University of Basel in Switzerland now report evidence that lunar cycles and human sleep behavior are in fact connected.
 The results have been published in the journal "Current Biology".

 The research group around Prof. Christian Cajochen of the Psychiatric Hospital of the University of Basel analyzed the sleep of over 30 volunteers in two age groups in the lab.
 While they were sleeping, the scientists monitored their brain patterns, eye movements and measured their hormone secretions.
 The findings suggest that even today, despite the comforts of modern life, humans still responds to the geophysical rhythms of the moon.

 The data show that both the subjective and the objective perception of the quality of sleep changed with the lunar cycles.
 Around full moon, brain activity in the areas related to deep sleep dropped by 30 percent.
 People also took five minutes longer to fall asleep and they overall slept for 20 minutes less.
 The volunteers felt as though their sleep had been poorer during full moon and they showed lower levels of melatonin, a hormone that regulates sleep and wake cycles.
 "This is the first reliable evidence that lunar rhythm can modulate sleep structure in humans", Cajochen says.